Dijkstra's Algorithm

 • Mark u as visited (its shortest path is finalized).

-• Perform relaxation: update dist[v] if a shorter path is found.
+• For each neighbor v of u: perform relaxation — update dist[v] if a shorter path is found.

 5. Continue until all vertices are processed.